Imperial-MATH50003/MATH50003NumericalAnalysis2021-22/README.md

 **Background material**

 1. [Introduction to Julia](https://nbviewer.org/github/Imperial-MATH50003/MATH50003NumericalAnalysis/blob/main/notebooks/Julia.ipynb): we introduce  the basic features of the Julia language.
+2. [Asymptotics and Computational Cost](https://nbviewer.org/github/Imperial-MATH50003/MATH50003NumericalAnalysis/blob/main/notebooks/Asymptotics.ipynb): we review Big-O, little-o and asymptotic to notation, and their usage in describing computational cost.

 **Part I: Computing with numbers**